World Menopause Day 2025: Ideas to raise awareness in the workplace

 For employees, the toolkit could feature symptom tracking templates, self-care ideas, and practical information about what support is available within your organisation.
 This may include details of flexible working options, mental health support, menopause-related leave and your company’s broader policies.
 Providing links to trusted medical or wellbeing resources is also important, especially for those who may be facing their symptoms for the first time.

-By making these resources available and visible, you are helping to normalise menopause as a topic that belongs in workplace conversations.
-More importantly, you are giving your teams the tools, confidence and structure they need to approach it with sensitivity and respect.
+One in ten people have faced disciplinary action due to their menopause symptoms.
+By making resources available and visible, you help normalise this as a workplace conversation whilst giving your teams the tools, confidence and structure they need to approach it with sensitivity and respect.

 Ultimately, these actions signal a commitment to the wellbeing of all employees and contribute to building a workplace where no one feels they have to suffer in silence.
 When menopause is openly recognised and actively supported, everyone benefits, not just those directly affected.